Price Interpretability of Prediction Markets: A Convergence Analysis: Market Model and Trading Process

-Under Assumption \ref{assumption:U_mild}, it can be verified that the MU-based pricing rule satisfies the axioms proposed in \cite{abernethy2013efficient} which are the general requirements for a reasonable pricing mechanism.
-In addition, it has several nice properties.
-For example, it is responsive to any finite order with a unique price; it does not admit arbitrage opportunities due to surebets; it has finite worst-case loss (if some mild conditions are imposed).
-Indeed, it can be proved that the MU-based mechanism is equivalent to existing mechanisms such as the market scoring rules and the cost function-based mechanism.
-We have the following result whose proof is referred to \ref{appendix:equivalence_mechanism}. \begin{prop} An MU mechanism with a utility function satisfying Assumption \ref{assumption:U_mild} is equivalent with a cost function-based mechanism with a corresponding cost function.
-Furthermore, if an MU mechanism suffers bounded loss under worst-case scenario, then the underlying utility can induce a proper scoring rule.
-Conversely, any proper scoring rule can induce an MU mechanism that has bounded worst-case loss. \end{prop}
+Assumption \ref{assumption:U_mild} is mild and natural for the utility function except for the requirement $\e \in \textrm{recc}(\dom(U))$ which means that the utility is well-defined even if the wealth goes to infinity. \tb{ Under Assumption \ref{assumption:U_mild}, it can be verified that the MU-based pricing rule satisfies the axioms proposed in \cite{abernethy2013efficient}.
+These axioms serve as general requirements for a reasonable pricing mechanism.
+Furthermore, the MU-based pricing rule possesses several other desirable properties.
+For instance, it demonstrates responsiveness to any finite order with a unique price, effectively eliminates arbitrage opportunities for surebets, and exhibits a finite worst-case loss (under mild conditions).
+Moreover, there is abundant freedom to construct MU functions (see examples in Appendix \ref{apdx:ssec:MU_examples}).
+The following result establishes the relation between the MU-based pricing rule with the MSR and the cost function-based mechanism.}

+\begin{proposition} An MU-based mechanism with a utility function satisfying Assumption \ref{assumption:U_mild} is equivalent with a cost function-based mechanism with a corresponding cost function.
+Furthermore, if an MU-based mechanism has a bounded loss under worst-case scenario, then the underlying utility can induce a proper scoring rule.
+Conversely, any proper scoring rule can induce an MU-based mechanism that has bounded worst-case loss. \end{proposition}